 Below are resources for the topics we’ve discussed in our online drop-in classes.
 The resources are self-explanatory and you may find them helpful even if you didn’t attend that particular class.

 There are also many other teachers offering free, online sessions to sustain us during this pandemic.
-You’ll find an updated list here.
+You’ll find a list here.

 Pausing in the Midst

 When we find ourselves distracted or caught up in thoughts, the STOP practice can help us pause, even in the midst of every-day activities, by directing our attention in a clear, systematic way.
 This handout explains the four key steps.

 Guided Meditation: Body Scan Meditation 35 minutes (Jane Mayers)

 Cultivating Self Compassion